All Episodes

 The man that was shot next to the kids in broad daylight, he was shot, not the kids.

-But you know, Trey, it's every week, it's every weekend.
+But, you know, Trey, it's every week.

 We were the only ones paying attention to it.

-Now look at it, it's instant, it's institutionalized around the country.
+It's institutionalized around the country.

 Yeah, you're absolutely right.

-I mean, just looking at New York city alone, you guys have a 73% increase in shooting.
+I mean, just looking at New York City alone, you guys have a 73% increase in shooting.

 I just can't understand how any city, how anybody can function like that.